 - Double vision

 - Difficulty smelling

 - Changes in mood or an inability to control your mood

 - Problems controlling impulses

 These symptoms can be temporary, intermittent or permanent.
 A brain injury victim may also need to learn basic tasks, may need to undergo extensive rehabilitation therapy, and may die as a result.

 If someone causes a brain injury as a result of negligent actions or wrongdoing, the individual or company can be responsible for compensating the victim and family members for all of the health issues that result.
 For example:

 - A driver who speeds or violates safety laws can be held accountable for brain injury caused in a car accident.

-A brain injury lawyer at Steinger, Iscoe & Greene can assist injured victims or their family members pursue a claim and obtain compensation for a head injury or damage to the brain.
+Steinger, Iscoe & Greene can assist injured victims or their family members pursue a claim and obtain compensation for a head injury or damage to the brain.
 Contact us today to schedule a free consultation and learn how we can assist with your case.